sancovp/the_sanctuary_system/README.md

-🗝️: AiRT = Allegory-based Intentional Reality Transformation (and everything else it brings to mind)
+🗝️: AiRT = Allegory-based Intentional Reality Transformation (and everything else it PIO reflects into Crystal Ball or brings to mind)